kumbulanit/t-sql/tech company/untitled/Module 5/Lab_Sorting_and_Filtering_Data_Answers.md

         WHEN ShippedDate IS NULL THEN 'Not Shipped' WHEN ShippedDate > RequiredDate THEN 'Late'
-        WHEN ShippedDate <= RequiredDate THEN 'On Time' END AS ShippingStatus,
+        WHEN ShippedDate <= RequiredDate THEN 'On Time' END AS ShippingIsActive,
     CASE
         WHEN ShippedDate IS NULL THEN 1  -- Not shipped (highest priority) WHEN ShippedDate > RequiredDate THEN 2  -- Late shipments ELSE 3  -- On time shipments
-    END AS StatusPriority
+    END AS IsActivePriority
 FROM Orders
-ORDER BY StatusPriority, OrderDate DESC;
+ORDER BY IsActivePriority, OrderDate DESC;
 ```

 ### Task 6.2: Performance Optimization with Indexes - Answers